-If you have selected Atarl Home Computer or Commodore 64 software- be sure to check the type of format you prefer (check one format only):
+If you have selected Atari Home Computer or Commodore 64 softwarebe sure to check the type of format you prefer (check one format only): CARTRIDGE A DISK H if under 18

-☐ CARTRIDGE A DISKH
+Name

 Name (please print) First Name Initial Last Name

-Address Apt

-City/State Zin
+A CONTRACTOR OF -

-Do you have a telephone? (check one) ☐ Yes ☐ No Parent's Signature
+City/State_____Zip Do you have a telephone? (check one) Yes No Parent's Signature

 Offer not available: APO, FPO, Alaska, Canada, Hawaii, Puerto Rico WANT THIS CHARGED TO YOUR CREDIT CARD?
 Fill in information below, we'll charge the \$9.90 and future shipments to your credit card-and credit your account with any returns.

-☐ American Express ☐ VISA ☐ MasterCard
+American Express VISA MasterCard